Some non monotone schemes for Hamilton-Jacobi-Bellman equations: Some numerical schemes

 where $\sigma^{\alpha}_{i}$ is the i-th column of $\sigma$.\\ The semi discretized scheme $S$ is defined as follows for $y$ a quadrature point.

 So the discretized problem leads to find $U$ function on $X_{\Delta x ,M}$ such that

-We first recall some results on the solution associated to the semi discretized scheme that can be found in \cite{Camilli,barles1} \begin{prpstn} Assume that \ref{refAss1}, \ref{refAss2} hold.
+We first recall some results on the solution associated to the semi discretized scheme that can be found in \cite{camilli1995approximation,barles2002convergence} \begin{proposition} Assume that \ref{refAss1}, \ref{refAss2} hold.
 Then there exists a unique bounded function $v_h$ uniformly in $C^{0,1}(\R^N)$ satisfying